Sarah & Luke | 137 Pillars House Wedding Chiang Mai

 Rose of the North

 Chiang Mai’s historical center is a walled city.
-(City is Chiang in the northern Thai dialect while Mai is new, hence Chiang Mai or New City.)
+(The city is Chiang in the northern Thai dialect while Mai is new, hence Chiang Mai or New City.)
 Sections of the wall dating to their restoration a few decades ago remain at the gates and corners.
 But of the rest, only the moat remains.

 From Sarah & Luke